 United Methodists seek to improve the quality of life and opportunities for all God’s people.
 As John Wesley did, we also seek to change conditions that are unjust, alienating and disempowering.

-The church engages in ministries to eradicate poverty by partnering with, and empowering, those in need.
+The church engaged in ministries to eradicate poverty by partnering with, and empowering, those in need.
 The Board of Global Ministries of The United Methodist Church leads the way as the whole church works to be relationship-driven rather than resource driven.
-Grace UMC strives to care for those hungry and in need.
-You may donate here if you can help us feed the hungry of Bangor.
+Grace U M C cared for those who were hungry and in need.
 Thank You and God Bless You to all of you who helped in these efforts over many years.

 A Methodist History Lesson by Rev Steve Petty

 The Wesley brothers are still making their rounds.